Legends Junior Tour Championship Policies

 AFTER CANCELLATION DATE

-- Qualifies for an AJGA event over the same dates.
+- If a player qualifies for an AJGA event over the same dates.

-- Qualifies for any USGA national championship over the same dates.
+- If a player qualifies for any USGA national championship over the same dates.

-- Qualifies for any national competition that is affiliated with the Legends Junior Tour.
+- If a player qualifies for any national competition that is affiliated with the Legends Junior Tour.

 - If an injury is sustained leading up to the event.
 Documentation from a doctor is required.